Before we dive into what you'll need to build a product roadmap, let's start with a definition.

-This type of roadmap includes dates—but not hard dates.
-For example, a company might create a roadmap that is organized by month or quarter.
+This type of product roadmap includes dates—but not hard dates.
+For example, a company might create a product roadmap that is organized by month or quarter.
 This style of roadmap allows you to plan into the future while maintaining flexibility.
 It’s most useful when a product is targeting Early Adopters and entering the initial stages of the Early Majority.

 At this point in the product lifecycle, a company knows what’s going to get them over the chasm.
 Things start becoming time-sensitive as they manage demands from customers and start coordinating big deals.

 Companies at this stage can’t be purely agile; they can’t ignore the realities of a market that runs on deadlines and speed.
 They need to start planning for a few months or quarters into the future—say, medium-term.
 Creating a hybrid product roadmap allows you to be more aggressive with your vision and speak intelligently and transparently to your market—without forcing you into a rigid timeline before it makes sense for your product.